 These systems may need to be managed by two different teams.
 There can be cloud teams looking after the cloud-based SaaS solution and an on-premises network or security teams looking at the on-premises monitoring.
 So there is already a communication gap.
 Not to mention creating a considerable siloed environment in one technology set – monitoring.

 Also, questions arise about where to put the metrics in the SaaS-based product or Ganga.
 For example, we could have different metrics in the same place or the same metrics in only one place.
 How can you keep track and ensure consistency?
 Ideally, if you have a dispersed PoP design and expect your infrastructure to grow and plan for the future, you don’t want to have centralized collectors.
 But unfortunately, most on-premise solutions still have a push-based centralized model.

 There is also a Prometheus federation feature.
-You can have a federate endpoint and allow Prometheus to expose its metrics to other Prometheus services.
+You can have a federated endpoint, allowing Prometheus to expose its metrics to other services.
 This allows you to pull metrics around different subnets.
 So we can have another Prometheus in a different subnet scrapping the other Prometheus.
-So the federate option allows you to link these two let’s say, Prometheus solutions together very easily.
+So the federate option allows you to link these two let’s say, Prometheus solutions together very quickly.

 Exposing Runtime Metrics: The Prometheus Exporter

 To enable Prometheus monitoring, you must add a metric API to the application containers to support this.
 For applications that don’t have their metric API, we use what is known as an Exporter.
 This utility reads the runtime metrics the app has already collected and exposes them on an HTTP endpoint.